letsencrypt/cp-cps/CP-CPS.md

 ### 5.2.1 Trusted roles

-All persons, employees or otherwise, with the ability to materially impact the operation of ISRG PKI systems and services, or the ability to view CA confidential information, can only do so while designated as serving in a Trusted Role.
+All persons, employees or otherwise, with the ability to materially impact the operation of ISRG PKI systems and services can only do so while designated as serving in a Trusted Role.

-Trusted Roles include, but are not limited to:
+Trusted Roles include:

-* PKI Administrators
-  * Confidential Information: Direct access on a need-to-know basis
-  * Environment Access: Test yes, production yes
-  * CA Decision-making Authority: Yes
-* PKI Staff
-  * Confidential Information: View on a need-to-know basis
-  * Environment Access: Test yes, production no
-  * CA Decision-making Authority: Yes
-* PKI Partners
-  * Confidential Information: View on a need-to-know basis
-  * Environment Access: Test yes, production no
-  * CA Decision-making Authority: No
-* Non-PKI Staff
-  * Confidential Information: View on a need-to-know basis
-  * Environment Access: Test no, production no
-  * CA Decision-making Authority: No
+* PKI Managers, whose responsibilities include decision-making authority over CA operations.
+* PKI Administrators, whose responsibilities include but are not limited to designing, operating, and maintaining CA Infrastructure and Network Equipment.
+* PKI Software Engineers, whose responsibilities include but are not limited to designing, building, and developing CA Infrastructure.
+Per the principle of least privilege, PKI Software Engineers have less access to CA Infrastructure and Network Equipment than PKI Administrators.

 Each Trusted Role requires an appropriate level of training and legal obligation.